janniepandie/Team6HEREHackathon/README.md

 ## **Our Solution**
 See more details in our presentation [here](https://docs.google.com/presentation/d/17yF1xy4OnIflHMS86F4-_w6f35uXtHyCLkViw6w1OWM/edit?usp=sharing).
 We utilize the provided GeoJSON data to create testing conditions to identify which Scenario the WSIGN406 error falls under and then determine which changes need to be made (if necessary).
-We then display the results using HERE Maps API with Javascript and color-coded map points.
+Using Python Flask to handle backend data processing, we serve our results to a JavaScript frontend that leverages the HERE Maps API.
+The data is visualized with color-coded map points to create an intuitive and visually engaging user interface.

 Our approach:
 1. Determine if the sign exists based on confidence score of "EXISTENCE" and "obervationCounts" attributes (Scenario 1) If the sign exist: